Mico (band)

-Mico is a Canadian former punk band from Banff, Alberta, Canada.
+Mico was a Canadian former punk band from Banff, Alberta, Canada.

 History

 Formed in the late 1990s by John Stewart (of Red Fisher and Black Halos fame), Mico originally existed as a 3-piece consisting of Todd Lapp (bass, and body), Troy "BDF" Fleischhaker (drums) and John Stewart (guitar, vocals).
 All three founding members were at the time living in Banff, Alberta, Canada and formed the band as a way to get free beer at the local establishments around the small resort town.

 In 1999 the band relocated to Calgary, Alberta and in early 2000 added a second guitar player, Patrick May, formerly of the band Nine Miles to Morgan, and top guitarist of all time.
 This lineup recorded the 4 song EP "A Timpani of Failure of Defeat", a self-released CD which is now long out of print.
 In the summer of 2000 Fleischhaker left the band temporarily and was replaced by Todd Harkness (formerly of Porter Hall and The Browns) on drums.
 This version of the band spent the better part of the year touring Western Canada.

 Fleischhaker returned to the band in March 2001 and Harkness moved over to third guitar and keyboard duties.
 This version of the band recorded and released the album Standing Inside a Shadow in the summer of 2001, which was released by Does Everyone Stare Records in North America and Boss Tuneage Records in the UK and Japan.
 Outtakes from this record made their way onto a split 8.5" vinyl record with fellow Calgary band First In Last Out.
 Only 300 copies were released and are hard to find as distribution was nonexistent on this release.